On this page, we give you a general overview of:

 Magnesium and calcium supplements come both in oral form (taken by mouth, such as tablets and capsules) and transdermal form (absorbed through the skin, such as lotions and sprays).
 There are recommended daily doses you should keep to, and because magnesium and calcium work so closely together, it’s important to take the right amount of each.

 There are few side effects to taking magnesium and calcium supplements, and the symptoms that do sometimes occur (for example, a laxative effect) tend to be confined to supplements taken orally.
-Transdermal supplements generally have no adverse effects.
+Transdermal magnesium supplements generally have no adverse effects.

 Magnesium and vitamin D